 The Swiss landscape was shaped by glaciers, which hollowed out the valleys and led to the creation of a multitude of magnificent lakes, a large part of Switzerland’s beautiful scenery.

-The Swiss Alps form the centerpiece of Europe's alpine range.
-They’re broken by the great valleys of the Rhône in the canton of the Valais and the Rhine in the canton of the Graubünden, as well as by many lateral valleys.
-To the north, the chain ends in the Bernese Alps (Finsteraarhorn); to the south in the Valais Alps (the Monte Rosa range); and to the east, the Alps end at Piz Bernina.
+Of course, the Alps are the main tourist attraction of Switzerland.
+Thousands of peaks, 100 of them above 3,600m (12,000 ft.) form rugged, sometimes-savage landscapes, capped by 1,500 fast-melting glaciers.
+They’re broken by the great valleys of the Rhône in the canton of the Valais and the Rhine in the canton of Graubünden, as well as by many lateral valleys.
+To the north, the chain ends in the Bernese Alps (Finsteraarhorn); to the south in the Valais Alps (the Monte Rosa range); and to the east at Piz Bernina.

-Lausanne & the Shores of Lake Geneva -- Called Lac Léman by the Swiss, Lake Geneva is the largest freshwater body in central Europe, covering some 583 sq. km (225 sq. miles).
+Lausanne & the Shores of Lake Geneva -- Called Lac Léman by French-speaking Swiss, Lake Geneva is the largest freshwater body in central Europe, covering some 583 sq. km (225 sq. miles).
 It’s partially fed by the alpine waters of the Rhône and is emptied by a continuation of the same river, which eventually pours into the Mediterranean.
 Lausanne, the cultural center of the area, is the second-largest city on Lake Geneva and the fifth largest in Switzerland.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.